damolinx/vscode-macros/README.md

 ## `@macros` Chat Participant

-The `@macros` [chat particpant](https://code.visualstudio.com/api/extension-guides/ai/chat) supports your macro development by being a domain expert on macro code writing, avoiding common mistakes generic LLMs would make when authoring macros such as adding `export` statements or top-level `await` statements (or just picking the wrong language) but still being able to combine this knowledge with that of developing standard extension code.
+The `@macros` [chat particpant](https://code.visualstudio.com/api/extension-guides/ai/chat) supports macro development by being a domain expert on macro-code writing, avoiding the common mistakes generic LLMs would make when authoring macros such as adding `export` statements or top-level `await` statements (or just picking the wrong language).

-The participant can save the sample code to an editor and run in on request, streamlining exploratory workflows,
+The participant can save the generated code to an editor and run in upon request, streamlining exploratory workflows.

 **Example**: Short chat with `@macros` to create and run a macro.
 ```